3urobeat/output-logger/README.md

 String that contains supported keywords that will be replaced by the value you give them when calling the logging function.
 Take a look at the example above where I listed the default values to understand.
 This allows you to customize the structure of your log message.

 > Note: Please only use square or round brackets to surround keywords and pipes between keywords inside brackets as of now.

+### paramstructure
+Array that contains strings in the order you would like to have the parameters of the logger function.
+This allows you to prioritize parameters that you use often by being able to call them before others.
+Take a look at the `defaultOptions` above to see all supported parameters.
+Shift around the array as you like to change the order.
+If you don't provide all supported parameters then you won't be able to use the parameters you left out.

+Example:
+Setting the paramstructure like this: `paramstructure: ["str", "type", "origin"]`
+...will now let you call the logger function like this: `logger("My message", "info", "index.js")`

 ### outputfile
 String which points to the file the library should write the output to (path).
 Provide the option but leave the string empty to disable the feature.